Invicara/Twinit-App-Template-Quick-Model-View/docs/developer guide/deploy/d2a-deploy-man-twinit.md

 6. Assign the Quick Model View Manager user config to the new Admin user group

 Remember, as mentioned in the [General Introduction](../implementation/general-intro.md), what you are setting up now is the ability to create new Quick Model View projects, not actually creating new Quick Model View projects themselves.

+## Clone or Fork the Quick Model View

+1. Using your preferred github method, clone or fork this repository locally

 ## Sign in to Your Application using the Twinit VS Code Extension